Aorimn/dislocker/README.txt

 `----

 There may be bugs, and I'll be happy to hear about it!
-A precise test table is present into the INSTALL.txt file.

 Feel free to send comments and feedbacks to <dislocker __AT__ hsc __DOT__ fr>.